hakuhodo-technologies/scope-rl/syntheticgym/README.md

 ### Implementation

-SyntheticGym provides a recommender environment.
+SyntheticGym provides a syntheticommender environment.
-- `"SyntheticEnv-v0"`: Standard recommender environment.
+- `"SyntheticEnv-v0"`: Standard syntheticommender environment.

 SyntheticGym consists of the following a environments.
-- [SyntheticEnv](./envs/rec.py#L14): The basic configurative environment.
+- [SyntheticEnv](./envs/synthetic.py#L14): The basic configurative environment.

 SyntheticGym is configurative about the following a module.
 - [StateTransition](./envs/simulator/function.py#L13): Class to define the state transition of the synthetic simulation.